If you’re not already an Iterable client, request a demo to discuss how the Iterable and Stitch Data integration can work for you.

 - Columns sent by the provider’s webhook API

-Stitch allows you to generate up to 2 Iterable webhook URLs at a time.
+Stitch allows you to generate up to two Iterable webhook URLs at a time.
 These URLs contain security access tokens and as such, have access to your Iterable account.

 If you ever need to change your webhook URL, you can do so in the Integration Settings page after the integration has been created:

-- Follow the steps in the Setting Up Webhooks in Iterable section to update the webhook URL in Iterable.
+Follow the steps in the set up webhooks in Iterable section to update the webhook URL in Iterable.